 7. How do I apply for a zoning variance for my property?

-Just contact our office by telephone or e mail for the appropriate forms.
-You can download the forms by Clicking Here.
-Also, these forms can be mailed, or faxed to you.
+Just contact our office by telephone or email for the appropriate forms.
+You can download the forms, or they can be mailed or faxed to you.
 The forms must be completed in detail so that all of the legal requirements are met to schedule variance hearings.
-Variance cases are generally heard on the first Wednesday of each month in room 003 of the County Office Building, usually in evening hours.
-While variance cases before the Zoning Administrator are informal hearings, variances can not automatically granted.
-Each applicant must be able to substantiate that their property is unique or different and that there would be a practical hardship which is not self-imposed if the variance is not granted.
+Variance cases are generally heard on the first Wednesday of each month in room 109 of the County Office Building.
+While variance cases before the Zoning Administrator are informal hearings, variances cannot automatically be granted.
+Each applicant must be able to substantiate that their property is unique or different, and that there would be a practical hardship which is not self-imposed if the variance is not granted.